What is a Tai Sui Amulet

 Tai Sui amulets can be made from various materials, including metal, wood, or paper, and they are often worn as pendants, carried in wallets or purses, or displayed in homes or offices.
 People may also perform rituals or prayers to honor and seek the favor of the Tai Sui during their respective years.

-These “Tai Sui amulets” above, though polished, and delicate, have been heavily merchandized for modern people’s needs for fast food feng shui and thus Nonetheless, what really matters to us is, do this type of Tai Sui trinkets really work?
+These “Tai Sui amulets” above, though polished, and delicate, have been heavily merchandized for modern people’s needs for fast food feng shui.
+Nonetheless, what really matters to us is, do this type of Tai Sui trinket work?
 To answer this question, let us delve into the original form of Tai Sui amulet.

 The Origin of a Tai Sui Amulet/Talisman and Its Development